mikeyxx/store/README.md

 # store
-Replicated the ministore I built using TypeScript
+Replicated the ministore I built with JavaScript using TypeScript and also added a few features